Every summer, Cosmos flowers catch everybody’s attention mainly because of their astonishing colors, strong fragrance, and long stems.

 Cosmic Red Cosmos has double red flowers.
 They are very popular amongst gardeners, mainly because they know that pollinators love them!
 They will bloom throughout summer and even at the beginning of fall.

-As its name suggests, this variety grows bright-colored petals.
+As its name suggests, these cosmos grow bright-colored petals.
 They bloom throughout the summer, as they are particularly fond of warm weather.
 They can have yellow, scarlet, lemon, or orange petals.

 This plant features vibrant orange petals that are astonishing!
 It is very easy to maintain, as it prefers to be left alone throughout its growing season.